grafalex82/hellozigbee/doc/part6_join_zigbee_network.md

 ![](images/sniffer4.png)

 And here we see 3 requests from the coordinator, and 3 corresponding responses.
-These are the messages that we saw confirmations in the console — Node Descriptor, Active Endpoint, and Simple Descriptor.
-We’ll take a detailed look at them in the next article.
+These are the messages that we saw confirmations in the console - Node Descriptor, Active Endpoint, and Simple Descriptor.
+We'll take a detailed look at them in the next article.
 Processing of these requests happens automatically, and no specific code needed from the firmware side.

 ## Summary